mwierszycki/flexnet_systemd_service/README.md

 ## Create user & group

 The FlexNet server should be run as a dedicated (non-root) user with restricted privileges (e.g. no login, limited access to files and directories).
 Moreover, on Linux usage of `lmdown`, `lmreread`, and `lmremove` commands is restricted to a license administrator who is by default root.
 Because we don't want to manage the FlexNet server using the root account the dedicated group called lmadmin is created.
-Thanks to this using `-2 -p` and `-local` option the usage of the server management commands is restricted to members of that group only.
+Thanks to this using `-2 -p` and `-local` option the usage of the server management commands is restricted to members of that group and from local machine only.

 To create lmadmin group use command:
 ```